haithcockce/learning-stuff/docs/training/infiniband-overview.md

 - _Host Channel Adapter_ (HCA), dedicated hardware which enables the RDMA protocol and operates like a Network Interface Card specialized for RDMA.
 Often referred to as just Channel Adapter (CA).

-- _Subnet Manager_ (SM) main software to manage a network of IB nodes (like a router on a regular TCP/IP network)
-  - Can run on a dedicated IB switch or simply on a system in the network.
-    - This implies a dedicated IB hardware switch is not necessary to run in an IB network but is often found in larger HPC clusters.
-    - When running on generic hardware, usually runs via `opensm`.
-  - An SM discovers and configures all the IB fabric devices to enable traffic flow between those devices.
-  - An SM applies network traffic related configurations such as Quality of Service (QoS), routing, and partitioning of the fabric devices.
-  - Multiple SMs can reside on a single network
-  - Can segment a network via _Partition Keys_ (PKeys), very similarly to a VLAN.
-  - _Subnet Administrator_ the subnet database built by the SM containing records of paths and channel adapter info.
-Managed and updated by the SM.
-An SA exists for each SM on the network and clients query the SA for info on paths.

 - Below is a heavily abstracted diagram detailing some of the above info